nnn

 22) Loaded Baked Potatoes

-A baked potato is versatile and allows any topping of your choosing.
-You can add cheese, or sour cream, or even make it healthier and add beans or salsa, or even chili.
-If you like living on the edge, go for leftover chili!
-If you happen to have 10 minutes to spare, microwave the potato first, and then crisp the outside in the oven or air fryer.
+A baked potato is flexible and provides different options for toppings.
+You can add cheese, sour cream, beans, salsa, or even chili.
+If you’re really living on the edge, toss on some leftover chili!
+You can do the potato the favor of microwaving it for 10 minutes, and crisping the outside in the oven or air fryer.
 Either way, the potato will do the hard work!

-Simmer a can of tomatoes with garlic, onion, and spices, then crack eggs into the sauce and cover until set.
-It may seem like brunch, but it’s definitely dinner, especially with the bread for dunking!
-If you have feta cheese, crumble some on top; if not, some Parmesan works fine too.
-Even though I have burned the bottom of the food once while answering a text, I still ate it and still liked it.
+Simmer a can of tomatoes with garlic, onion.
+Pour the sauce over the bread, and then crack eggs into the mixture and leave to cook until they are set.
+It may look brunch-y, but it most certainly is not, especially considering the bread for dunking!
+You could also crumble some feta cheese on top but if not, some parmesan works too.
+Although I have burnt the bottom of the food once (whilst answering a text), I still ate it and I still liked it.

 24) Garlic Butter Shrimp

-Shrimp can be cooked from frozen quickly and thawed under cold water.
-It may seem annoying how quickly it can be cooked.
-To cook it, sauté it in butter with garlic and sprinkle it with chili flakes.
+Shrimps can be cooked straight from frozen, and can be thawed under cold water, so it might seem annoying how quickly it can be done.
+To cook it, simply fry it in butter with garlic, and sprinkle some chili flakes over it.
 If you have one, finish with lemon.
-Serve it over pasta, rice, or toast.
-Really, any starch will do to catch the sauce.
-Some people like shrimp cooked just until opaque.
-I can’t defend the overcooked shrimp which makes it bouncy.
+It’s also really good if you serve it over some pasta, or rice, or toast.
+Basically, any starch will do to catch the sauce.
+Some people like shrimp just until it is opaque.
+I can’t defend the overcooked shrimp which makes it bouncy, but I can’t defend overcooked shrimp, which makes it bouncy.

 This is my meal when I am in need of a win.
 I take warm rice and beans, add hot sauce or salsa, then top it with a fried egg (so that the yolk becomes a sauce).
 If you have them, add some chopped onions or cilantro on top.
 It is simple, filling, and, strangely, quite comforting.